 (1) The calling as Pastor becomes effective with the date recorded in the Certificate of Calling.
-As a rule the certificate is handed over during the induction service.
+As a rule, the certificate is handed over during the induction service.

 (2) The certificate shall record the calling as Pastor as well as the parish or the general church task he has been assigned to, the seat of the parish and his official title.